We are temporarily closed

 Your visit will follow a one-way, fixed route through most of the rooms in the museum.

-The current visit starts at the main entrance before going up the main staircase and visiting the following galleries:
+The route starts at the main entrance with the ground floor galleries and visiting the following galleries:

 - East Gallery I, II & III